 So, Can You Put Two Betta Fish Together?

 Yes, so you can put two betta fish into one tank, but there are a good number of things that you need to know before you do it so they can actually live with each other without issues.
 The bottom line is that having two betta fish in one small tank that does not have many plants, ornaments, and toys, you are asking for trouble.
 Betta fish are extremely territorial and they fight for dominance over a space and they fight for food too.
-Our Betta Care e-book covers a lot of useful Betta care information including housing and tank mates, you can checkout the book here.
+Having the right tank is also important, we like this one.